 After graduating from a college or university, foot doctors attend a podiatric medical school, dedicated to the study, diagnosis, and treatment of foot and ankle problems.
 Upon completion, they receive their Doctor of Podiatric Medicine (D.P.M.) degrees and spend the next several years completing residencies to hone their skills.

-What types of conditions does a podiatrist treat?
+What types of conditions does a podiatrist/foot doctor treat?

 Foot doctors offer treatment for a variety of foot, ankle and lower leg conditions, including:

 - Fungal infections

 - Plantar warts